Healthcare employees

 Start or Advance Your Career

-The breadth of the course work in this bachelor’s degree program can prepare you for almost any type of health care work environment.
-As an HPA graduate, you can join the vast network of HPA alumni who work in a wide range of health services organizations from major teaching hospitals to rural solo-practices.
+The breadth of the course work in this bachelor’s degree program and the support of Penn State career services can prepare you for almost any type of health care work environment.

 Job Titles Related to This Degree